Cai-Ming-Yu/CMY-CacheCleaner/README.md

 If you are not packaging into other software using a tool like LSPatch, enable this module in an Xposed framework like LSPosed and select the required software.

-You can also build the software yourself by downloading the source code for this project(Software builds via e.g. "./gradlew assembleRelease").
+You can also build the software yourself by downloading the source code for this project(Software builds via e.g. ```./gradlew assembleRelease```).

 Debug CI Version: https://github.com/Cai-Ming-Yu/CMY-CacheCleaner/actions